-Brian Blase quoted in Wall Street Journal: Biden Administration to Continue Pandemic Health Emergency
+Brian Blase Quoted in Wall Street Journal: Biden Administration to Continue Pandemic Health Emergency

 On May 16, 2022, it became clear that the Biden Administration would extend the COVID-19 public-health emergency yet again.
 The administration had said they would give states 60 days’ notice if it planned to end the emergency, which was set to expire on July 15, 2022.